orbingol/NURBS-Python/docs/index.rst

 and NURBS library.
 It is compatible with Python versions 2.7.x, 3.4.x and later.
 It supports rational and non-rational curves, surfaces and volumes.

-NURBS-Python also provides a convenient and easy-to-use data structures for storing parametric shape descriptions.
+NURBS-Python provides convenient and easy-to-use data structures for storing geometry descriptions in addition to evaluation algorithms.
 These are documented under :ref:`modules`.

 This documentation is organized into a couple sections: